 Businesses such as restaurants, breweries, wine shops, bottle shops, coffee shops, bars, and other similar places offering food, beverages, or alcoholic beverages for on-premises consumption services may be eligible for this program.

 When to apply?

 Businesses may register for an Outdoor Seating Temporary License now.

 An Outdoor Seating Temporary License will be issued to all businesses who register and will last until all COVID-19 restrictions are lifted.
 Capacity restrictions were lifted on May 14th.
 Since that date, licenses have been extended through October 31, 2021, at no cost to the applicant.

 Traditional Parklet Permit Process

 How to Apply

-- Read about parklet requirements in our hospitality planning guide.
+- Read about parklet requirements in our hospitality programs planning guide.

 - First-time applicants should contact the Office of Emergency Management and Special Events Office to learn how to apply.

 - Complete the Minor Encroachment Application.
 Submission includes uploading the following requirements to the Permit and Development Portal: